ozseccon/ozlockcon.com/index.md

 We have also decided to extend the con by one whole day, kind-of.

 The conference will be running on the 14th, 15th and 16th of June 2019 in Melbourne, Australia.
-For the first time, this means that we will be running the conference over three days.
+For the first time, this means that we will be running the conference over **three days**!

 The additional day will be to allow for physical security training courses to take place focusing on beginner and intermediate skill levels.